Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Their target was the *big* building at the east end of the square.
 Looked like a bubble-fungus growth made of glass.
 On its roof, the shield generator.
 Somewhere below that, the Farthrow.

 More hand signals.
 Ferd followed them, going right with Davies, Frasier and Genn.
 Low and quick again.
-Stack up, hand on back, get ready…
+Stack up, hand on back, get ready...

 The signal was given.